-However, if your system does not support HDMI, then there are a few other connections you need to know about.
-There are analog and digital cables that will crop up.
-One of the most common digital options other than HDMI are digital coaxial cables.
-Analog connections are important for connecting each component together if your home theater system is wired.
+However, if your setup does not support HDMI, then there are a few speaker wire connections you need to know about.
+There are analog and digital speaker wire cables that will crop up.
+One of the most common digital options other than HDMI is digital coaxial cables.
+Analog connections such as v receiver are important for connecting each component together if your home cinema is wired setup.

-Some systems even feature built-in wireless connections and don’t require an external wireless kit.
-Some systems have Bluetooth, some have Wi-Fi and some possess both.
+Some setups even feature built-in wireless connections and don’t require an external wireless set.
+Some setups have Bluetooth, some have Wi-Fi and some possess both which you can also connect to your smartphones and serves as your remote control for the home theater receiver.
 Ask yourself if you need these services.
-If wireless is not necessary, then our experts suggest settling for a wireless kit because ones with Wi-Fi or Bluetooth built-in could cost more.
+If wireless is not necessary, then our experts suggest settling for a wireless set because ones with Wi-Fi or Bluetooth built-in could cost more.

-Our team will sum up this section by saying the most important thing when looking for the best 7.1 home theater system is the correct connections.
-No matter how good the system is, if it isn’t compatible with your devices, then it’s just money down the drain.
+Our team will sum up this section by saying the most important thing when looking for the best 7.1 surround sound setup is the correct connections of speaker wire.
+No matter how good the setup is, if it isn’t compatible with your devices, then it’s just money down the drain.

-Whether or not your system has a receiver depends on the model you choose.
-A home theater system is split into two main categories: passive and active (powered) speakers.
+Whether or not your setup has a receiver depends on the model you choose.
+A home cinema setup is split into two main categories: passive and active (powered) speakers.
 What’s the difference?
-Essentially, passive speakers are ones that do not have an amplifier or receiver built in and active speakers are ones that do.
+Essentially, passive speakers are ones that do not have an amplifier or receiver built-in and active speakers are ones that do.

 Active speakers are the better choice for individuals who want minimal hassle to support high quality sound and visuals such as 3D Blu Ray.
 However, these speakers will be much heavier since the receiver is already built in.